Operation Hot Rock: Mission details

 U.S. military heavy-lift helicopters at Naval Air Station Sigonella in Sicily, April 1992, preparing to assist Italian authorities in the Mount Etna lava containment effort.
 CH-53E Super Stallion helicopters from Marine Medium Helicopter Squadron 266 were used to airlift large concrete blocks as part of "Operation Hot Rock."

 The U.S. Marine Corps contribution to the emergency was spearheaded by Marine Medium Helicopter Squadron 266 (HMM-266), which was embarked with the 24th Marine Expeditionary Unit (24th MEU) off the coast of Italy at the time.
 HMM-266 flew CH-53E Super Stallion helicopters, among the largest and most powerful transport helicopters in the U.S. military.
-These heavy-lift helicopters (each capable of carrying 16,000 pounds externally) were well suited to haul the massive concrete blocks and other equipment needed to interfere with the lava flow.
+Heavy-lift Marine CH-53E and U.S. Navy helicopters transported concrete slabs and construction materials to build barriers and redirect the lava toward prepared channels.

-The Marines were joined by U.S. Navy aviation units; for example, Helicopter Combat Support Squadron 4 (HC-4) based at Sigonella contributed CH-53 and CH-46 Sea Knight helicopters for additional lift capacity.
-In total, at least a dozen U.S. aircraft and dozens of American personnel took part in the operation alongside Italian troops and civil defense teams.
+The Marines were joined by U.S. Navy aviation units; for example, Helicopter Combat Support Squadron 4 (HC-4) based at Sigonella contributed CH-53 and CH-46 Sea Knight helicopters for additional lift capacity. approximately 12–15 U.S. aircraft and an estimated 50–100 American personnel participated in the operation along with Italian troops and civil defense teams.
 The joint effort was coordinated on the ground by Italian Civil Protection officials and volcanologists, who identified target sites on the lava flow, while U.S. pilots and Italian crews carried out the airborne missions.

 The U.S. contingent arrived in Sicily in the third week of April 1992.
 According to mission accounts, the Marines humorously nicknamed the deployment "Operation Volcano Buster," even painting a cartoon logo on their helicopters, reflecting the unprecedented nature of fighting a volcano.